v-rgrace/Viva/Viva/glint/setup/id-update.md

 This warning occurs when the first and/or last name for a user doesn’t match what’s on file in Viva Glint.
 This warning doesn’t fail the ID update.

 #### Resolution
-If the names changes are expected, you can ignore these warnings.
-If the names changes are unexpected, [upload an employee file](upload-employee-attributes.md#process-for-import-of-employee-attributes) to correct users’ names.
+If the name changes are expected, you can ignore these warnings.
+If the name changes are unexpected, [upload an employee file](upload-employee-attributes.md#process-for-import-of-employee-attributes) to correct users’ names.

 ### DUPLICATE_IN_FILE